 There is some talk of dangerous marine stingers and some crocodiles have been spotted over the years with no attacks on humans read the local for warning signs before swimming.

 Some visitors take their longboard and try and catch the right-hand point break, this is great for intermediate surfers or those learning how to surf.
 The beach has plenty of room to spread out and find that quiet spot for yourself.

-If you’re into surfing or have never tried to surf there are two local places you can try out one is Lazy Lizard Surf School you can contact them on (0488 177 000).
+If you’re into surfing or have never tried to surf there are two local places you can try out one is Lazy Lizard Surf School you can contact them at (0488 177 000).

 They are well known for their small groups of surfing lessons and a coach that just loves to new students how to surf.

-The local surf shop Reef 2 Beach Surf Shop also offers some lessons for those trying surfing for the first time, the groups are a little larger with up to 8 surfers per instructor lessons do go for 3 hours, you can contact them on (07) 4974 9072.
+The local surf shop Reef 2 Beach Surf Shop also offers some lessons for those trying surfing for the first time, the groups are a little larger with up to 8 surfers per instructor lesson goes for 3 hours, you can contact them on (07) 4974 9072.

 Why not book an afternoon coast tour of 1770 while you are there, click here for prices and tour info.